Well, here’s my story…

 Madras.
 I still like to call it Madras.
 It is Chennai now.
 The bustling metropolis in southern India was my only home until I moved to the U.S at the turn of the millennium.
 A master’s degree in electrical engineering, a coast-coast move, and a brief corporate stint later, I decided I wanted to write for children.
 Most of all, motherhood that happened somewhere in between transformed me and my dreams.

-Besides writing, the need and love for early childhood literacy has me doing story-time based programs for young children for over a decade now.
+Besides writing, I’m passionate about early childhood literacy.
+I’ve been doing story-time based early learning programs for young children for over a decade now.
 I continue to fantasize about a world with no borders, often over steamy cups of chai that help me stay warm in foggy Northern California.